-Best … hot food flask
+Best hot food flask

-Best… box for lunch and snacks
+Best box for lunch and snacks

-Best … for keeping lunch cool
+Best buy for keeping lunch cool

-Best… for healthy drinks
+Best bottle for healthy drinks

-If you are not a great one for drinking water at work but want a healthier option to squash or fizzy drinks, this is for you.
+If you're not a great one for drinking water at work and want a healthier option to squash or fizzy drinks, this is for you.
 It’s a clever plastic water bottle with built in straw that has a special compartment in the base with a citrus squeezer so you can add fresh lemons, limes, or small oranges to give the water a fruity twist.
 Simply unscrew the base add your chosen fruit then screw it back on, top up with water and give it a good shake.
 The top of the bottle is wide enough to add ice cubes too to keep it extra cold in the summer.
 Plus, the bottle holds over 800ml so you won’t have to keep leaving your desk to refill it!

-Best… small bottle for hot or chilled drinks
+Best small bottle for hot or chilled drinks

 Do you have a trusty lunchbox gadget you can't live without?
 We'd love to hear your product recommendations...